23 Reasons Why You Should Invest in Stocks

 17. IT'S WHAT THOSE TALKING BABY COMMERCIALS WERE ABOUT

-18. LIKEWISE, YOU NOW KNOW WHO CHARLES SCHWAB IS
+18. YOU KNOW WHO CHARLES SCHWAB IS

 |Charles Schwab, Manchester, CT, 7/2014 by Mike Mozart of TheToyChannel and JeepersMedia on YouTube. © Mike Mozart (CC BY 2.0) via Flickr|

-19. YOU WANT TO SAVE FOR YOUR RETIREMENT
+19. YOU WANT TO SAVE FOR RETIREMENT

 |Crossroads: Retirement or College Fund © Chris Potter (CC BY 2.0) via Flickr|